yohanesnuwara/pyresim/README.md

   <img width="400" height="250" src="https://user-images.githubusercontent.com/51282928/91322826-60c35900-e7ea-11ea-8e5e-102a0f1a0f79.png">
 </p>

 > This repository is still worked on.
 However, each week or so, there will be a teaser posted in my LinkedIn, about one reservoir simulation case and how PyReSim is used to solve.
-It will be scheduled for launch once all simulators have been set up and complete (scheduled in November 2020).
+It will be scheduled for launch once all simulators have been set up and complete (scheduled in 2021).
 See my progress bar to keep updated, stay tuned!

 ## Aspects simulated in *PyReSim*